gvwilson/sensibleadventures/maddy-roo/old.md

 but she had never imagined it would happen like this.

-The ground around them grew damp as they raced along, and the smell of rotting vegetation and rust made Maddy wrinkle her nose.
+The ground around them grew damp as they raced along, and the smell of damp vegetation and rust made Maddy wrinkle her nose.
 They were entering the Mire,
 the great trackless swamp that separated the bot city of Heck from the forests and farms where Maddy had grown up.